jacquespillet/SVGF/README.md

 Note that for the illumination and depth weights, we didn't put them in the exp(-) as described in the equations.

-Instead, we do that all in one go when computer the final weight, as an optimization :
+Instead, we do that all in one go when computing the final weight, as an optimization :

 ```cpp